[spu popup=”954″]Click Here for a Quick Summary![/spu]

 What happens now?

-This ongoing shift in self-identification among Taiwan’s population poses a major challenge for mainland China, which continues to push for a “” solution.
+This ongoing shift in self-identification among Taiwan’s population poses a major challenge for mainland China, which continues to push for a “One Country, Two Systems” solution.